d12frosted/elpa-mirror/nongnu/xah-fly-keys-readme.txt

 Important command/insert mode switch keys:

-xah-fly-command-mode-activate (press <home> or F8 or Alt+Space or Ctrl+Space or menu key)
+xah-fly-command-mode-activate (press ESC or <home> or F8 or Alt+Space or Ctrl+Space or menu key)

 xah-fly-insert-mode-activate (when in command mode, press qwerty letter key f.)

 When in command mode: